CERES-RUB/academic-skills/06_Word_Processing.md

 ## Office Applications {#sec:office}

 Office word processors are the most common, especially Microsoft Word.
 Equal (or even superior) to this for most applications for academic work is the program Writer from the LibreOffice package.
-The latter is also attractive for students because it can be downloaded free of charge from the internet.
+The latter is also attractive for students because it can be downloaded free of charge.

 Office word processors offer a comfortable possibility to enter texts directly in the way they will (probably) look later in print.
 However, this tempts one to fixate on the formal appearance of one’s output.
 Later on, this can make corrections and formatting changes more difficult.
 Therefore, some details for the use of these programs must be observed.